sonalys/pipego/README.md

 - **Retriability**: choose from constant, linear and exponential backoffs for retrying any step.
 - **Load balance**: you can easily split slices and channels over go-routines using different algorithms.
 - **Plug and play api**: you can implement any middleware you want on top of pipego's API.
+- **Sections**: Divide your code execution into sections, you will be able to retrieve structured logs by logLevel and section.

 ## Functions